atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

              --version <chart-version> \
              --values values.yaml
 ```

+???tip "Bamboo agents 🚧 UNDER CONSTRUCTION 🚧"

+    If you want to run remote agents with your Bamboo server deployment they can be provisioned using their dedicated chart:

+    ```shell
+    helm install <release-name> \
+                 atlassian-data-center/bamboo-agent \
+                 --namespace <namespace> \
+                 --version <chart-version> \
+                 --values values.yaml
+    ```

 !!!note "Values & flags"
     * `<release-name>` the name of your deployment.
 You can also use `--generate-name`.